SoftUni-Internal/interactive-content/EN/04-Data-Types/01-Revision.md

 ```

 ## Conditional Statements
-We use `if-else` statement to specify a block of Java code to be executed if a condition is true.
+We use `if-else` statement to specify a block of Java code to be executed if a condition is true:

 ```java
 if (grade >= 3.00) {